o6-webwork/deepfake-ensemble/SPAI_INTEGRATION_PLAN.md

 ## Overview

-Replace the current forensic analysis system (ELA/FFT) with SPAI (Spectral AI-Generated Image Detector) to provide more reliable deepfake detection with two operational modes:
+**Completely replace** the current forensic analysis system (ELA/FFT) with SPAI (Spectral AI-Generated Image Detector) to provide more reliable deepfake detection with two operational modes:

 1. **Standalone SPAI Mode**: SPAI acts as the sole detector (fast, reliable, no VLM needed)
 2. **SPAI-Assisted VLM Mode**: SPAI provides spectral analysis to enhance VLM reasoning

+**Important**: This branch **completely removes** all ELA/FFT analysis code.
+The `vlm_only` mode is removed - only SPAI-based detection remains.

 ## Current System Architecture